ku-asteam/miu_memory_integrity_utilities/lib/README.md

-# SpaceMIU: A Run-time Type Confusion Checker for C/C++
+# Static/dynlib for Run-time Memory/type Safety

 > FRAMER: A Tagged-pointer Capability Model

 aSTEAM Project https://asteam.korea.ac.kr

-SpaceMIU is a run-time typecast checker for C (this will be extended to C++).
-The majority of typecasts in C/C++ programs are either upcasts (conversion from a descendant type to its ancestor type) or downcasts (in the opposite direction).
-This run-time type confusion checker implements physical sub-typing for C and pointer-to-type mapping, and detects unsafe downcasts at run-time using FRAMER’s per-object metadata storage and two type descriptors - a type layout table and type relation table.
+This includes hook functions for memory/type safety using runtime checks.

-There are three main parts to our implementation:
+There are three main parts to MIU implementation:
 LLVM passes (/miu_memory_integrity_utilities/frame-pass2019/),
 and the static library (lib), and the binary lib in this directory.
 The target C source code and our hooks’ functions in the static lib are first compiled to LLVM intermediate representation (IR).
-Our main transformation pass (/miu_memory_integrity_utilities/frame-pass2019/transformation) instruments memory allocation/release, access, or type cast in the target code in IR.
+Our main transformation pass (/miu_memory_integrity_utilities/frame-pass2019/transformation) instruments memory allocation/release, access, pointer arithmetic, or type cast in the target code in IR.
 The third part is wrappers around malloc family routines and string functions.
-Currently malloc,realloc,calloc,free (defined in mallocfamily.c) are
-interposed at compiler time,
-but interposition at link-time is also possible
+Currently malloc, realloc, calloc, free (defined in mallocfamily.c) are interposed at compiler time, but interposition at link-time is also possible
 (see wrappers_version2.c and lntpreprocess.sh).